romland/xorzee/README.md

 ## Future stuff (ideas)
+- be able to stream recordings to remote location (if failure, store locally)
 - Port MvrProcessor to a native node module (C/C++)
 - Write the client using Svelte (very plain atm)
 - Be able to see recent/latest detected motion sequences in client